House or Apartment?

 Balancing financial goals & lifestyle

-When investing in property, it’s wise to step back and take a holistic approach; that means taking into consideration capital growth potential, rental returns and your ultimate financial goals and lifestyle.
-A key consideration should be the type of investor you are.
-A time-poor investor would be more suited to a low-maintenance apartment or townhome, for example.
+Whether purchasing as an investment or somewhere to live, it’s wise to step back and take a holistic approach to your final decision; that means taking into consideration capital growth potential, rental returns – now or in the future, and your ultimate financial goals and lifestyle.
+A key consideration should be the type of purchaser you are.
+If you are time-poor, perhaps you would be more suited to a low-maintenance apartment or townhome, for example.

 A brave new world

 When choosing a property, it is essential to weigh up all the considerations rather than rely on generalisations.
-The adage that the value of a property is held in its percentage of land ownership is simply outdated and outrated.
+The adage that the value of a property is held in its percentage of land ownership is a little outdated.
 While inner-city apartments may not hold such a large portion of land ownership, the location’s desirability will drive demand and therefore prices in today’s market.